 The baby, bean, or coin was originally meant to represent the baby Jesus.
 Today it can symbolize Jesus, as well as luck and prosperity.
 The person who receives the slice with the surprise is said to have a lucky year ahead, and is responsible for providing the cake next year.

-Why is it called Fat Tuesday?
+Why Is It Called Fat Tuesday?

 We often refer to Mardi Gras as “Fat Tuesday,” but why?
 It turns out, Mardi Gras means Fat Tuesday in French.
 Mardi Gras is more than just a day, it’s a whole season that begins with Three Kings’ Day (AKA Twelfth Night) on January 6th and ends on Fat Tuesday, the day before Ash Wednesday, which is 46 days before Easter.
 Three Kings’ Day kicks off carnival season, which is basically a lot of parties, parades, and indulging before Lent, a six week religious fast prior to Easter, begins.